 Clicking on the snapshot in the table or on the timeline will select that snapshot.
-Clicking on the SNAPSHOT tab will show further information about the selected snapshot.
-Double-clicking on a snapshot on the table or on the graph will jump to the Heap overview pane on the SNAPSHOT.
+Clicking on the SNAPSHOT tab with a snapshot selected, or double-clicking on a snapshot on the table or on the graph will jump to the Heap overview pane on the SNAPSHOT.
 This process will generate the snapshot data at the required time and returning back to the Snapshot generation will now show the table fully populated for the selected snapshot.

 Right-clicking on a snapshot in the table will show a context menu allowing the snapshot to be renamed or deleted.
+Snapshots can be renamed using any printable ASCII character, including spaces.
+Snapshot names are limited to 32 characters.
 Snapshots are saved back to the trace file so they can be viewed at a later date.

 This pane will show some of the parameters of the video hardware on which the memory trace was taken, showing such things as the name of the video card and the memory bandwidth.

 These panes allow the user to analyze single snapshots.
 The panes can be accessed from the list on the left hand side.
 Below the list is a combo box which allows quick switching between different snapshots.

 This is the default snapshot pane that will be displayed after creating a snapshot.
 It gives an overview of the amount of memory the application is using and where that memory is allocated.
 It can be used to very quickly determine if the application is using too much memory of a certain type and if the correct memory type is being used where it should be.